quidampepin/quidampepin.github.io/impact_story_3_en.md

 ## **Context**
 * IRCC’s web presence was large, fragmented, and often inconsistent.
-* No dedicated team existed to systematically improve content quality, user experience, or usability.
+* No dedicated team existed to systematically improve content quality, user experience, and usability.
-* Leadership wanted to experiment with a new approach — and asked me to manage a pilot team with significant autonomy.
+* Leadership wanted to experiment with a new approach, and asked me to manage a pilot team with significant autonomy.
 * The mandate: improve IRCC’s web presence in ways that were measurable, sustainable, and user-centred.